danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 ```

 Another benefit is that you don't have to remember to write new tests every time
-you add new cases to `UserNotification`.
+you add a new case.

 ## Internally iterable enums